Cancer Genetics Overview (PDQ®)–Health Professional Version

 - Jorgenson E, Witte JS: Genome-wide association studies of cancer.
 Future Oncol 3 (4): 419-27, 2007.
 [PUBMED Abstract]

-Broad-scale genome sequencing approaches, including multigene panel testing, whole-exome sequencing (WES), and whole-genome sequencing (WGS), are rapidly being developed and incorporated into a spectrum of clinical oncologic settings, including cancer therapeutics and cancer risk assessment.
+Broad-scale genome sequencing approaches, including multigene (panel) testing, whole-exome sequencing (WES), and whole-genome sequencing (WGS), are rapidly being developed and incorporated into a spectrum of clinical oncologic settings, including cancer therapeutics and cancer risk assessment.
 Several institutions and companies offer tumor sequencing, and some are developing precision medicine programs that sequence tumor genomes to identify driver genetic alterations that are targetable for therapeutic benefit to patients.[1-3] Many of these tumor-based approaches use germline DNA sequences as a reference to discriminate between DNA changes only within the tumor and those that are potentially inherited.
-In the genetic counseling and cancer risk assessment –setting, the use of gene panel testing to evaluate inherited cancer risk is becoming more common and may become routine in the near future, with institutions and companies offering gene panel testing to detect alterations in a host of cancer risk–associated genes.
+In the genetic counseling and cancer risk assessment setting, the use of multigene testing to evaluate inherited cancer risk is becoming more common and may become routine in the near future, with institutions and companies offering multigene testing to detect alterations in a host of cancer risk–associated genes.

 The following terms are defined to better understand the clinical application of NGS testing and implications of results reported.

-- Incidental findings: Genetic test results that are not related to the indication for which the sequencing was orderedbut may be of medical value or utility to the ordering physician, the patient, or his or her family.
+- Secondary findings: Genetic test results that are not related to the indication for which the exome or genome sequencing was ordered but may be of medical value or utility to the ordering physician, the patient, or the patient's family.
 (Adapted from ACMG .)
 ACMG has now adopted secondary findings rather than incidental findings as standard nomenclature.

 Emerging Clinical Application